 *Click the images for greater detail

 Thinking Outside the Beltway

-I-66 Express Mobility Partners (EMP) won the 50-year concessionaire contract in 2016 to finance, design, build, maintain and operate three express lanes in each direction between the Capital Beltway (I-495) to Gainesville at U.S. Route 29.
+I-66 Express Mobility Partners (EMP) won the 50-year concessionaire contract in 2016 to finance, design, build, maintain and operate two express lanes in each direction between the Capital Beltway (I-495) to Gainesville at U.S. Route 29.
 When complete, the expanded highway, which includes three general-purpose lanes in each direction, is expected to move 2,000 to 4,000 more people per hour along the corridor, which sees up to 200,000 daily vehicles.

 The project also entails expanded transit service, park-and-ride lots, interchange enhancements and 11 miles of shared-use path connecting existing and planned trails.